GeoRouv/iris-flower-classification/README.md

 First get

--scipy \n
+-scipy
 -numpy
 -matplotlib
 -pandas
 -sklearn

 and make sure you have Python 2.7 or 3.6+

 ## Run